American Shared Hospital Services (NYSE:AMS) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of American Shared Hospital Services (NYSE:AMS – Get Rating) in a research report sent to investors on Tuesday.
-The firm issued a hold rating on the stock.
+StockNews.com started coverage on shares of American Shared Hospital Services (NYSE:AMS – Get Rating) in a report issued on Saturday.
+The brokerage set a “hold” rating on the stock.

 American Shared Hospital Services Price Performance